-In November 2005, the FASB issued staff position FAS 115-1, The Meaning of Other-Than-Temporary Impairment and its Application to Certain Investments ("FSP 115-1").
+In November 2005, the Financial Accounting Standards Board ("FASB") issued staff position FAS 115-1, The Meaning of Other-Than-Temporary Impairment and its Application to Certain Investments ("FSP 115-1").
 FSP 115-1 address the determination as to when an investment is considered impaired, whether that impairment is other than temporary and the measurement of an impairment loss.
 FSP 115-1 also includes accounting considerations subsequent to the recognition of an other-than-temporary impairment and requires certain disclosures about unrealized losses that have not been recognized as other-than-temporary impairments.
-The guidance in FSP 115-1 amends FASB Statements No. 115, Accounting for Certain Investments in Debt and Equity Securities, and APB Opinion No. 18, The Equity Method of Accounting for Investments in Common Stock.
+The guidance in FSP 115-1 amends FASB Statements No. 115, Accounting for Certain Investments in Debt and Equity Securities, and Accounting Principles Board ("APB") Opinion No. 18, The Equity Method of Accounting for Investments in Common Stock.

-FSP 115-1 replaces the impairment evaluation guidance of EITF Issue No. 03-1, The Meaning of Other-Than-Temporary Impairment and Its Application to Certain Investments ("EITF 03-1"), with references to existing other-than-temporary impairment guidance.
+FSP 115-1 replaces the impairment evaluation guidance of Emerging Issues Task Force ("EITF") Issue No. 03-1, The Meaning of Other-Than-Temporary Impairment and Its Application to Certain Investments ("EITF 03-1"), with references to existing other-than-temporary impairment guidance.
 EITF 03-1's disclosure requirements remain in effect, and are applicable for year-end reporting and for interim periods if there are significant changes from the previous year-end.
 FSP 115-1 also supersedes EITF Topic No. D-44, Recognition of Other-Than-Temporary Impairment upon the Planned Sale of a Security Whose Cost Exceeds Fair Value, and clarifies that an investor should recognize an impairment loss no later than when the impairment is deemed other-than-temporary, even if a decision to sell an impaired security has not been made.
 FSP 115-1 applies to reporting periods beginning after December 15, 2005.
-FSP 115-1 did not have a material impact on our results of operations, or cash flows for the three months ended March 31, 2006.
+FSP 115-1 did not have a material impact on our results of operations, or cash flows for the three and six months ended June 30, 2006.

 We adopted Statement of Financial Accounting Standards ("SFAS") No. 123 (revised 2004), Share-Based Payment, ("SFAS 123R") effective January 1, 2006.
 SFAS 123R is a new and very complex accounting standard, the application of which requires significant judgment and the use of estimates, particularly surrounding Black-Scholes assumptions such as stock price volatility, expected option lives, and expected option forfeiture rates, to value equity-based compensation.
-There is little experience or guidance available with respect to developing these assumptions and models.
-There is also uncertainty as to how the standard will be interpreted and applied as more companies adopt the standard and companies and their advisors gain experience with the standard.
 SFAS 123R requires the recognition of the fair value of stock compensation in net income.
 Refer to Note 6 - Stock compensation in our notes to our unaudited condensed consolidated financial statements included elsewhere in this quarterly report on Form 10-Q for more discussion of our adoption of SFAS 123R.